 What should you get instead of the IE 900?

-The clear answer is to buy the Sennheiser IE 300 instead.
-If you have a tight budget, try the also excellent Sennheiser IE 100 PRO Wireless.
+The clear answer is to buy the Sennheiser IE 300 instead for $281 at Amazon.
+If you have a tight budget, try the also excellent Sennheiser IE 100 PRO Wireless ($149 at Amazon).
 Both sets of earphones have similar frequency responses to the IE 900.
 The IE 300 has a bit less treble emphasis than the IE 900, but it performs very well.
 Meanwhile, the IE 100 PRO Wireless has a touch more treble emphasis.
 It feels less comfortable over an extended period of time than the IE 300 and IE 900, but keep in mind it runs for about $150.

 What’s great about choosing one of the other products in the IE series is that cost-cutting measures haven’t ruined sound quality or frequency response.
 You don’t get the full suite of memory foam ear tips with the IE 100 PRO Wireless, but you can buy those for under $20.
 There’s a Sennheiser IE for everyone.